Polprzewodnikowy/N64FlashcartMenu/docs/99_developer_guide.md

 * Download the deployer [here](https://github.com/Polprzewodnikowy/SummerCart64/releases/download/v2.20.0/sc64-deployer-windows-v2.20.0.zip).
 * Extract and place `sc64deployer.exe` in the `tools/sc64` directory.

 Make sure that your firmware is compatible (currently v2.20.0+).
 See: [here](https://github.com/Polprzewodnikowy/SummerCart64/blob/v2.20.0/docs/00_quick_startup_guide.md#firmware-backupupdate)

 ##### From the devcontainer
 It is not currently possible to directly communicate with USB devices.
 BUT, you can use a proxy TCP/IP connection as a workaround.
-To set up a proxy, open a terminal window, `cd ./tools/sc64` and then `./sc64deployer.exe server`
+To set up a proxy, open a terminal window, `cd ./tools/sc64` and then `./sc64deployer.exe server`.

-Then, in the dev container, use `make run` or `make run-debug`
+Then, in the dev container, use `make run` or `make run-debug`.

 ##### From your host (Windows) OS